coderup2u/emudbg/README.md

     //Multithread_the_MultiThread
     #define Multithread_the_MultiThread 0

-   // Enable automatic patching of hardware checks
+   // Enable automatic patching of hardware checks (not working yet )
     #define AUTO_PATCH_HW 0
     //------------------------------------------
     ```